eaiman-shoshi/BitmapHandler/README.md

      public class YOUR_CLASS extends Activity/Fragment implements Callback{

          @Override
 	 public void getDrawable(Drawable drawable, Object name, File file) {
 	     // 'drawable' is the Drawable, which is setted on the ImageView.
 	     // 'name' is the URL or the resource id.
 	     // 'file' is the File, where the setted image is cached.
 	 }
      }

 <h5>Use of CircleImageView in xml:</h5>
-     // it is recomanded use 'imageLoader.useLoadingImageForFadein(false);'. note that the parameter is 'false'
+     // it is recomanded to use 'imageLoader.useLoadingImageForFadein(false);'. note that the parameter is 'false'

      <LinearLayout
          xmlns:android="http://schemas.android.com/apk/res/android"